borkarsbanter/borkarsbanter.github.io/README.md

 ---

 *2025-03-21* \
-I did what had to done.
+I did what had to be done.
 I could have lied - my princples protected me.
 The ball has started to roll.
 Now we hope for a better tomorrow or atleast, the courage to face it.

 ---